-As your web design agency starts to get on its feet, you should be establishing some long-term objectives to grow your business, such as building up your inbound marketing and acquiring new skills for your repertoire.
+As your web design agency starts to get on its feet and you begin getting paid clients, you should be establishing some long-term objectives to grow your business, such as building up your inbound marketing and acquiring new skills for your repertoire.

 You can attract new clients in so many ways, but the following are tasks I suggest you focus on first:

 Develop SEO Content for Your Site

 If you want clients to find you organically, you need to work on search engine optimization (SEO) for your site.
 You’ll create high-quality, informative content containing keywords related to the web design services you offer, such as: